Koper, the old town centre

 Piran, the old town centre

 The settlement developed in the early Middle Ages.
-Among all the towns on the Slovene coast, Piran is the most outstanding as far as its architecture is concerned, thanks to the partially preserved town walls with seven mighty towers, a symbol of the past that express the town's power and pride.
+Among all the towns on the Slovene coast, Piran is the most outstanding as far as its architecture is concerned, thanks to the partially preserved town walls with seven mighty towers, which symbolize the town´s past power and pride.
 In the heart of Piran lies Tartini Square, with a beautiful bronze statue of the famous violinist and composer Giuseppe Tartini.
 Tartini had a music school in Piran which was attended by pupils from all around Europe.
 During your stroll around this architectural jewel of Slovene Istria, do not forget to visit the Church of St. George and Saint Mary of the Health, the town Loggia and the Benečanka (the red house on Tartini Square, the oldest one on the square).

 Sečovlje Salina Nature Park